Thomas Zeltner

-Thomas Zeltner (born 1947 in Berne, Switzerland) is a Swiss physician, lawyer, and current chairman and interim CEO of the WHO Foundation.
+Thomas Zeltner (born 16 November 1947) is a Swiss physician and lawyer.
+He is the current chairman and interim CEO of the WHO Foundation.
 He was also the former Secretary of Health of Switzerland Federal Department of Home Affairs FDHA.
 He has a long history in public health and has repeatedly been ranked among the 12 most influential political figures of Switzerland.

-Zeltner is professor at the University of Berne, Switzerland, in Public Health and visiting scientist at the Harvard School of Public Health.
+Zeltner is professor at the University of Bern, Switzerland, in Public Health and visiting scientist at the Harvard School of Public Health.
 He chairs the Swiss Research Institute for Public Health and Addiction (Zürich) and is President of UNESCO Commission of Switzerland.
 He advises the Swiss government in the implementation and future development of The National Health Policy.
 He is also the Vice Chair of the University Council of the Medical University of Vienna.

 Past

-Zeltner graduated with an M.D. and an LL.M. (master's in law) from the University of Berne.
+Zeltner was born on 15 November 1947 in Bern, Switzerland.
+He graduated with an M.D. and an LL.M. (master's in law) from the University of Berne.
 He specialized in human pathology and forensic medicine before becoming the head of Medical Services at the Bern University Hospital.
 He held various faculty positions at the University of Bern and at the Harvard School of Public Health.
 He is Doctor of law (honoris causa) of the University of Neuchâtel, Switzerland.

 In 1991, the Swiss Government appointed Zeltner as the 8th Director-General of the Swiss National Health Authority and Secretary of Health of Switzerland, a position he held until the end of 2009.

 Under Zeltner's leadership, Switzerland developed in 1991 a pioneering illicit drug policy, which has received global attention.
 It is based on a 4-pillar strategy (prevention, harm reduction, therapy, and law enforcement), which is enshrined in the Swiss law on narcotic drugs.
 The harm reduction policy of Switzerland – which includes large-scale syringe exchange programs (also in prisons) and the medical prescription of heroin for chronic heroin addicts – was introduced against the strong opposition of the UN drug control authorities, but endorsed by a majority of the Swiss population in several popular referendums.

 In 1999–2000, at the request of the then-Director General of WHO, Gro Harlem Brundtland, Zeltner chaired a committee which investigated the efforts of multinational tobacco companies to undermine tobacco control activities of the World Health Organization (2000).
 This landmark report marks the beginning of the development of the WHO Framework Convention on Tobacco Control (2003).
 With his efforts to reduce tobacco consumption in Switzerland, Zeltner became a favorite adversary of big tobacco and was nicknamed “the Tobacco Taliban."